If You Lost a Loved One in a Truck Accident in Pittsburgh, Munley Law Personal Injury Attorneys is Here For Your Family.

-Why Do You Need a Lawyer After a Pittsburgh Fatal Truck Accident?
+Why Do You Need a Lawyer After a Fatal Truck Accident in Pittsburgh?

 Truck accidents are inherently extremely complicated cases, no matter how much or how little damage occurs.
-This is in part due to the fact that there are many, many parties that may be found liable, as discussed above.
-Trucking companies also tend to have plenty of resources and legal power at their disposal, making them a formidable enemy for anyone trying to seek compensation.
+Unlike a fatal car accident, many, many parties may be found liable for the truck accident.
+Trucking companies have plenty of resources and legal power at their disposal, making them a formidable enemy for anyone trying to seek compensation after the death of a loved one.

 If you are the next of kin of the victim of a fatal truck crash, you will most likely be contacted by insurance adjusters shortly after the accident.
 They may even take advantage of your vulnerable state and try to pressure you into verbally accepting a settlement offer that’s far lower than what you deserve.

-What’s more, in a case like a truck accident, some of the evidence that could help you win your case may not be accessible without an attorney.
-Our expert lawyers will know exactly where to look, whether that’s CCTV footage to see if the truck driver appears intoxicated, or phone records to see if they were texting at the time of the accident.
+Our expert truck accident lawyers will know exactly where to look, whether that’s CCTV footage to see how the accident occurred, the log book which details how long the truck driver had been on the road, or phone records to see if the driver was texting at the time of the accident.
 We can obtain vehicle inspection records, driver histories, and more, all of which can be crucial in establishing negligence and liability.
 Allow us to take on the heavy lifting so that you can grieve your loved one in peace.

 What Kind of Compensation and Damages Can You Receive from a Fatal Truck Accident Case?

-In personal injury cases, damages are determined by the specifics of the case.
-In the case of a wrongful death, these damages are intended to support the spouse, children, or other next of kin of the deceased party.
-Some of the areas covered include:
+In personal injury cases, damages are determined by the specifics of the case such as medical treatment, property damage, and lost time from work.
+In the case of a fatal truck accident, these damages are intended to support the spouse, children, or other next of kin of the deceased party.
+Some compensation you and your family are entitled to include:

 - Funeral and burial expenses